Photo by David Perry

-Fitz Gary’s diverse interests have afforded him experiences all over the world with some of today's leading artists.
-He serves as violist and Co-Artistic Director of the Garth Newel Music Center in Hot Springs, Virginia, where the resident piano quartet performs over 50 concerts a year and hosts numerous educational and outreach programs.
+Fitz Gary’s diverse musical life has taken him across the globe in collaboration with some of today’s leading artists.
+He serves as violist and Co-Artistic Director of the Garth Newel Music Center in Hot Springs, Virginia, where the resident piano quartet presents over 50 concerts annually and leads numerous educational and outreach initiatives.

 Fitz has toured across the United States, Europe, and Asia performing in such venues as Carnegie Hall, the Kennedy Center, London’s Royal Albert Hall, and Japan’s Suntory Hall.
 He completed his undergraduate studies at the Cleveland Institute of Music with Jeffrey Irvine, and graduate studies at The Juilliard School with Heidi Castleman and Hsin-Yun Huang.
 Selected as a 2013-2014 Fulbright Scholar, he studied with Barbara Westphal at the Musikhochschule in Lübeck, Germany.
 The school subsequently awarded him the DAAD prize for an outstanding international student, as well as his second master’s degree.
 While in Germany, Fitz also performed with the Grammy-Award-winning NDR Sinfonieorchester (Elbphilharmonie) in Hamburg as a member of their Academy.